Mother India (book)

-Mother India (1927) is a polemical book by American historian Katherine Mayo which shows Indian - society, religion and culture.
+Mother India (1927) is a polemical book by American journalist Katherine Mayo on the status of women and girls in Indian society as well as her perception of Hindu culture.
+The book was translated into more than a dozen languages and reprinted many times in the US.

 Content

-Written in opposition to the movement for Indian independence, the book criticized India's treatment of women, the untouchables, animals, the countryside, and the character of its nationalistic politicians.
+Written in opposition to the movement for Indian independence, the book criticized India's treatment of women, the untouchables in the caste system in India, animals, the countryside, and the character of its nationalistic politicians.
 A large part of the book dealt with the problems resulting from the marriage of young girls.
 This was considered to be one of the main causes that led to an uproar across India after many Indian newspapers declared the book "scurrilous libel" against Hindus and Hinduism.

 Reception

 Mayo's book created outrage across India, and it was burned along with effigies of her.
 Mayo’s book also sparked controversy among American liberal scholars, who were also critical of Mayo.
 A major opponent to Mother India was Jabez Sunderland, a longtime pro-India activist.
 Sunderland made comparisons between Indian leaders and American revolutionaries who played a part in the fight for American freedom to counteract Mayo’s racial nationalism.
 In his book India, America and World Brotherhood, Sunderland asserted that imperialistic rule over India was unjustifiable, parasitic, and destructive.
 His book included personal testimonies and statistics mainly gathered from the Indian government to counteract Mayo’s claims about Indian society.
 Instead, Sunderland attributed the problems that Mayo blamed as intrinsic to Indian society, as symptoms “rooted in centuries of colonial oppression.”

 Mayo's book was criticized by Indian independence activist Mohandas Karamchand Gandhi as a "report of a drain inspector sent out with the one purpose of opening and examining the drains of the country to be reported upon."
 Gandhi reminded Western readers of the shortcomings of their own societies, as did Sunderland who stated, “India knows nothing so bad as our American lynching and burning of Negroes.”
 Sunderland drew on how at one time Irish playwright George Bernard Shaw had used the example of lynching as justification for why America was not civilized enough for self-governance and commented that “the United States is not fit to rule itself and ought forthwith to be taken in hand and civilized by some foreign nation say England or France or Japan.”